BrittonRT/Node.fragment.js/README.md

-frag.js
+Node.fragment.js
 =======

 A very simple DOM library for Javascript.

-This library adds a function for each valid HTML5 DOM element.
+This library extends the Node object (which is the type of all HTML Dom elements), adding a method for each valid HTML5 DOM element.
 Calling one of these functions generates a DOM element of the appropriate type and returns it.
-It also adds a frag() function which creates and returns document fragments.
+It also adds a Node.fragment() function which creates and returns document fragments.

 Basic Usage
 -----------
 <pre>
-myArticle = frag(
+myArticle = Node.fragment(
-				div(
+				Node.div(
 					{ class: 'article' },
-					p('This is an article'),
+					Node.p('This is an article'),
-					p(
+					Node.p(
 						{ style: 'color:red' },
 						'This is red text ',
-						a(
+						Node.a(
 							{ href: 'http://google.com', target: '_blank' },
 							'This is a link to google.com'
 						)